David E. Keyes

-Author or co-author of over 175 publications in computational science and engineering, numerical analysis, and computer science, Keyes has co-edited 12 conference proceedings concerned with parallel algorithms and has delivered over 400 invited presentations at universities, laboratories, and industrial research centers in over 35 countries and 40 states of the U.S. With backgrounds in engineering, applied mathematics, and computer science, and consulting experience with industry and national laboratories, Keyes works at the algorithmic interface between parallel computing and the numerical analysis of partial differential equations.
-He focuses on implicit scalable solvers for emerging architectures and their use in the large-scale applications in energy and environment governed by conservation laws that demand high performance because of high resolution, high dimension, high fidelity physical models, or the “multi-solve” requirements of optimization, control, sensitivity analysis, inverse problems, data assimilation, or uncertainty quantification.
-He has named and contributed to development of the Newton-Krylov-Schwarz (NKS, 1993), Additive Schwarz Preconditioned Inexact Newton (ASPIN, 2002), and Algebraic Fast Multipole (AFM, 2014) methods for large sparse linear and nonlinear systems arising from PDEs.
-At KAUST’s ECRC, he works on meeting the architectural requirements of drastic reductions in communication and synchronization, increases in concurrency for cores sharing memory locally, local load redistribution, and algorithm-based fault tolerance for these and other algorithms.
+Keyes works at the algorithmic interface between parallel computing and the numerical analysis of partial differential equations (PDEs), with a focus on implicit scalable solvers for power-austere emerging architectures and their use in the many large-scale applications governed by PDEs in energy and environment that demand high performance because of resolution, dimension, high fidelity physical models, or the “multi-solve” requirements of optimization, control, sensitivity analysis, inverse problems, data assimilation, or uncertainty quantification.
+Newton-Krylov-Schwarz (NKS, 1994), Additive Schwarz Preconditioned Inexact Newton (ASPIN, 2002), and Algebraic Fast Multipole (AFM, 2014) methods are methods he co-introduced and continues to develop.